vgdata/OPTM_MLpipelineAzure/README.md

 satisfied we registerd our model for future use.
 In this case the best model was generated using this hyperparameters **(C = (0, 1), max_iter = randint(100')** and give us an  **Accuracy of 0.911**

+Parameters:
+Logistic Regression Model was used for training with hyperparameter tuning such as C and max_iter using HyperDrive.
+A model parameter is a configuration variable that is internal to the model.
+They are required by the model when making predictions.Parameter C is a continuous or discrete parameter or  and max_iter parameter is Maximum number of iterations taken to converge to  take full advantage of randomization.

-we chose **C** and **max_iter** parameters with random sampling **RandomParameterSampling** to try different possible configuration with discrete 'C' and 'max_iter' values
+ **C** and **max_iter** parameters with random sampling **RandomParameterSampling** try different possible configuration with  'C' and 'max_iter' values, that tends to maximize primary metric in defined search space.

+Benefits of Random Parameter Sampling:
+Random Sampling is used to choose the hyperparameters as it is good for getting some values of hyperparameters that one cannot guess intuitively.
+Random sampling would mean that we will cover most of the sample space and will get the best model.

+In random parameter sampling, hyperparameter values are randomly selected from the defined search space.
+Random sampling allows the search space to include both discrete and continuous hyperparameters.
+A sample mean tends to be a good estimate of th a large dataset when samples are randomly selected over and over again and calculates sample mean each time, so it gives the corerct values.

-**early stopping policy **
+**Benefits of the chosen early stopping policy **
-We then define our termination Policy for every run using **BanditPolicy** based on a slack factor  of 0.1 equal to This helps to reduce the number of poorly performing runs and hence the cost.
+We then define our termination Policy for every run using **BanditPolicy** based on a slack factor  of 0.1.
+Bandit is based on slack factor/slack amount and evaluation interval.
+Bandit terminates runs where the primary metric is not within the specified slack factor/slack amount (in this case  = 0.1) compared to the best performing run.
+The early termination policy is applied at every interval when metrics are reported, starting at evaluation interval of 2.
+Any run whose best metric is less than (1/(1+0.1) or 91% of the best performing run will be terminated.
+This means poorly performing will be terminated, so overall cost will be reduced.

 ## AutoML

-After cleaning the data by one-hot encoding, traninging ans testing set were defined.
+After cleaning the data by one-hot encoding, training ans testing set were defined.
 In the AutoML configuration, the primary metric was defined as
 "Accuracy".
 Then experiment was submitted with submit method and Best Model was found, which was registered for future use.
 the best model was generated using **VotingEnsemble Algorithm** which involves summing the predictions made by multiple other classification models and give us an  **Accuracy of 0.9170**

+Voting Ensemble Algorithm: A voting ensemble is an ensemble machine learning model, which combines the predictions from multiple other models.
+It can be used for classification (Predictions are the majority vote of contributing models.) or regression (Predictions are the average of contributing models).
+A Voting Ensemble is appropriate when multiple models perform well on the task and agree with the results.
+This algorithm treats all models same which means all models contribute equally to prediction.
+But some models may perform good in some situations or poor in other situation.
+ To address this issue, weighted average or weighted Voting is used.

 ## Pipeline comparison
 The AutoML  approach generated multiple models and tested/optimized on different hyperparameters.